Phone / WhatsApp :+86 15868721920

 Surface FinishCleanerStandard

-You will see that bpe fittings always come with certificates.
-These documents show the material grade, batch, and even the manufacturing process.
-3a fittings may not always include this level of detail.
-If you work in pharmaceuticals or biotech, you must use fittings with full traceability.
+You will see that bpe fittings often come with certificates when your PO/spec requires them.
+These documents typically show the material grade, batch/heat, and the manufacturing controls needed for your acceptance basis.
+3a fittings may not always include this level of detail unless you require it.
+If you work in pharmaceuticals or biotech, define traceability and documentation requirements in writing to avoid receiving “sanitary-looking” parts that do not meet QA expectations.

 Application Suitability